Bindi Irwin: Appearances in other media

 In September 2006, at age 8, Irwin appeared on the cover of the Australian magazine New Idea, the youngest person to have done so in the magazine's 104-year history.
-The following June, Irwin hosted a US television special about her father called My Daddy the Crocodile Hunter.
+The following June, Irwin hosted a U.S. television special about her father called My Daddy the Crocodile Hunter.
 Irwin appeared on The Ellen DeGeneres Show in early 2007.
 At that time, she was also scheduled for appearances on the Late Show with David Letterman and an attendance with Russell Crowe at a major dinner.
 She was promoting her new video, Bindi Kid Fitness, and fulfilling her role as a newly appointed "tourism ambassador" for Australia.
 Later that month, Irwin appeared on Larry King Live, where she stated that creative writing was her favourite subject and maths her least favourite.
 She also said that she enjoyed being homeschooled because she and her teachers were such good friends.

 Alongside George Lopez and Tyler James Williams, Irwin presented the award for "Favorite Male Singer" at the 2007 Kids' Choice Awards, which was won by the show's host Justin Timberlake.
 With help from Glenn Robbins, Irwin also presented the award for 'Most Outstanding Children's Show' at the Logie Awards of 2007, which was won by The Upside Down Show.

 In late November 2007, Irwin appeared with her mother Terri in the 81st Annual Macy's Thanksgiving Day Parade and performed songs from her album Trouble in the Jungle with The Crocmen on a jungle animal float.